 The State Water Board heard and considered all comments and testimony in a public hearing on August 4, 2021, as publicly noticed in accordance with state and federal laws and regulations.
 The State Water Board has prepared written responses to all significant comments.

-The 2002 Homeland Security Act (U.S. 116 STAT.
-2135 and Title 6 U.S. Code Chapter 1 Section 101) requires any information provided to the Water Boards per a regulatory action taken by the Water Boards shall comply with the Homeland Security Act and other federal law that address security in the United States; the discharger should not submit any information that does not comply.
+The Homeland Security Act of 2002 (U.S. 116 STAT.
+2135 and Title 6 U.S. Code Chapter 1 § 101) requires any information provided to the Water Boards per a regulatory action taken by the Water Boards shall comply with the Homeland Security Act and other federal law that address security in the United States; the discharger should not submit any information that does not comply.

-The discharger is required to comply with this General Permit’s conditions for all discharges associated with stormwater from construction activity and authorized non-stormwater discharges by this General Permit or another NPDES permit issued by the State Water Board or a Regional Water Board (40 Code of Federal Regulations Part 122 Section 41).
+The discharger is required to comply with this General Permit’s conditions for all discharges associated with stormwater from construction activity and authorized non-stormwater discharges by this General Permit or another NPDES permit issued by the State Water Board or a Regional Water Board (40 Code of Federal Regulations Part 122 § 41).
 All other discharges are prohibited by this General Permit.

 Unauthorized non-stormwater discharges are prohibited, including improper dumping, spills, or leakage from storage tanks or transfer areas.
 Non-stormwater discharges may contribute significant pollutant loads to receiving waters.

-All discharges which contain a hazardous substance in excess of reportable quantities established in 40 Code of Federal Regulations Section 117.3 and 302.4, are prohibited unless a separate NPDES permit has been issued to regulate those discharges.
+All discharges which contain a hazardous substance in excess of reportable quantities established in 40 Code of Federal Regulations § 117.3 and 302.4, are prohibited unless a separate NPDES permit has been issued to regulate those discharges.

 Stormwater that is exposed to by-products and waste products resulting from demolition activities may transport and discharge pollutants off-site and into receiving waters.

 In 2008, the State Water Board and the California Stormwater Quality Association (CASQA) led a group of stakeholders in developing and establishing the Construction General Permit Training Team (CGPTT).
-Subsequently the CGPTT developed the training program and certification process for Qualified Stormwater Pollution Prevention Plan (SWPPP) Developer (QSD) and the Qualified SWPPP Practitioner (QSP) conducting work required by this General Permit.
+Subsequently, the CGPTT developed the training program and certification process for Qualified Stormwater Pollution Prevention Plan (SWPPP) Developer (QSD) and the Qualified SWPPP Practitioner (QSP) conducting work required by this General Permit.
 In 2010, CASQA and the State Water Board entered into a Memorandum of Agreement to document their respective understandings, roles, and responsibilities for the implementation of the QSD/QSP training program.
 The Memorandum of Agreement notes that the CASQA QSD/QSP Training Program constitutes a State Water Board-approved training course pursuant to the Construction Stormwater General Permit.
 The Memorandum of Agreement also documents that CASQA will continue to lead the QSD/QSP training program, with guidance from the CGPTT.

 Per the Memorandum of Agreement, CASQA is responsible for qualifying and overseeing Trainers of Record who deliver the official QSD/QSP training program curricula in a manner consistent with the standards established by the CGPTT.

 All California professional engineering, land surveying, and geology work is licensed by the Board for Professional Engineers, Land Surveyors, and Geologists.
-Pursuant to the Professional Engineers Act (Bus. and Prof. Code Section 6700, et seq.), all engineering work is required to be performed by a California licensed professional engineer.
-Pursuant to the Profession Land Surveyor’s Act (Bus. and Prof. Code section 8700 – 8805), land surveying work is required to be performed by a California licensed profession land surveyor.
-Pursuant to the Professional Geologist and Geophysicist’s Act (Bus. and Prof. Code sections 7800 – 7887), all geological work is required to be performed by a California licensed professional geologist.
+Pursuant to the Professional Engineers Act (Bus. and Prof. Code § 6700, et seq.), all engineering work is required to be performed by a California licensed professional engineer.
+Pursuant to the Profession Land Surveyor’s Act (Bus. and Prof. Code §§ 8700 – 8805), all land surveying work is required to be performed by a California licensed profession land surveyor.
+Pursuant to the Professional Geologist and Geophysicist’s Act (Bus. and Prof. Code §§ 7800 – 7887), all geological work is required to be performed by a California licensed professional geologist.

 Precipitation events can occur at any time of the year in California.
 On-site stormwater management is necessary throughout the entire year to ensure sites implement adequate erosion and sediment controls prior to the onset of a precipitation event, even if construction is planned only during the typically dry season.